-3.0.3.3.1.5 Aircraft Overflight Noise
+3.0.3.3.1.5 Aircraft Noise

 Fixed-wing, tiltrotor, and rotary-wing aircraft are used for a variety of training and testing activities throughout the Study Area, contributing both airborne and underwater sound to the ocean environment.
-Sounds in air are often measured using A-weighting, which adjusts received sound levels based on human hearing abilities (see Appendix D, Acoustic and Explosive Concepts].
+Sounds in air are often measured using A-weighting, which adjusts received sound levels based on human hearing abilities (see Appendix D, Acoustic and Explosive Concepts).
 Aircraft used in training and testing generally have turboprop or jet engines.
 Motors, propellers, and rotors produce the most noise, with some noise contributed by aerodynamic turbulence.
 Aircraft sounds have more energy at lower frequencies.
 Aircraft may transit to or from vessels at sea throughout the Study Area from established airfields on land.
-Most aircraft noise would be produced around air stations outside the Study Area.
+The majority of aircraft noise would be generated at air stations, which are outside the Study Area.
+Takeoffs and landings occur at established airfields as well as on vessels across the Study Area.
+Takeoffs and landings from Navy vessels could startle marine mammals; however, these events only produce in-water noise at any given location for a brief period as the aircraft climbs to cruising altitude.
 Military activities involving aircraft generally are dispersed over large expanses of open ocean but can be highly concentrated in time and location.
-Table 3.0-8 provides source levels for some typical aircraft used during training and testing in the Study Area and depicts comparable airborne source levels for the F-35A, EA-18G, and F/A-18C/D during takeoff.
+Table 3.0-9 provides source levels for some typical aircraft used during training and testing in the Study Area and depicts comparable airborne source levels for the F-35A, EA-18G, and F/A-18C/D during takeoff.

 Noise Source Sound Pressure Level In-Water Noise Level F/A-18 Subsonic at 1,000 ft.
 (300 m) Altitude 152 dB re 1 μ Pa at 2 m below water surface 1 F/A-18 Subsonic at 10,000 ft.
 (3,000 m) Altitude 128 dB re 1 μ Pa at 2 m below water surface 1 H-60 Helicopter Hovering at 82 ft.
-(25 m) Altitude Approximately 125 dB re 1 μ Pa at 1 m below water surface ^{2} Airborne Noise Level F/A-18C/D Under Military Power 143 dBA re 20 μ Pa at 13 m from source 3 F/A-18C/D Under Afterburner 146 dBA re 20 μ Pa at 13 m from source 3 F35-A Under Military Power 145 dBA re 20 μ Pa at 13 m from source 3 F-35-A Under Afterburner 148 dBA re 20 μ Pa at 13 m from source 3 H-60 Helicopter Hovering at 82 ft.
-(25 m) Altitude 113 dBA re 20 μPa2 F-35A Takeoff Through 1,000 ft.
+(25 m) Altitude Approximately 125 dB re 1 μ Pa at 1 m below water surface ^{2} Airborne Noise Level F/A-18C/D Under Military Power 143 dBA re 20 μ Pa at 13 m from source 3 F/A-18C/D Under Afterburner 146 dBA re 20 μPa at 13 m from source 3 F35-A Under Military Power 145 dBA re 20 μ Pa at 13 m from source 3 F-35-A Under Afterburner 148 dBA re 20 μ Pa at 13 m from source 3 H-60 Helicopter Hovering at 82 ft.
+(25 m) Altitude 113 dBA re 20 μPa 2 F-35A Takeoff Through 1,000 ft.
 (300 m) Altitude 119 dBA re 20 μ Pa 2 s ^{4} (per second of duration) EA-18G Takeoff Through 1,622 ft.
-(500 m) Altitude 115 dBA re 20 $\mu Pa^2s^{5^{}}$ (per second of duration)
+(500 m) Altitude 115 dBA re 20 μ Pa 2 s ^{5} (per second of duration)

-Table 3.0-8: Representative Aircraft Sound Characteristics
+Table 3.0-9: Representative Aircraft Sound Characteristics

-Sources: 1Eller and Cavanagh (2000), 2Bousman and Kufeld (2005), 3U.S.
-Naval Research Advisory Committee (2009), 4U.S.
-Department of the Air Force (2016), 5U.S.
+1Eller and Cavanagh (2000)

+2Bousman and Kufeld (2005)

+3U.S.
+Naval Research Advisory Committee (2009)

+4U.S.
+Department of the Air Force (2016)

+5U.S.
 Department of the Navy (2012a)